angrilove/ExportJavaCode/README.md

 ExportJavaCode
 ==============

-Export java source code from db.
+Export java source code from the structure of data table.